-- 35.1 Where a vacancy occurs on the Board, the following procedure shall apply: - a) if the vacant position was previously filled by an appointed Director, the remaining Directors may, by Special Resolution, fill the vacancy with an individual identified by the Nominating Committee, if the Board sees fit to do so. - b) if the vacant position was previously filled by an elected Director, the Board shall notify the Chair of the Nominating Committee, who shall then solicit nominations from the Members for candidates to fill the vacancy.
-The Members shall fill the vacancy at the next Members' Meeting, using the election procedure generally described in By-Law 28. - 35.2 A vacancy in the Chair of the Board position shall be filled using the procedure generally described in By-Laws 31 and 35.1(b). - 35.3 Any individual elected or appointed as a Director under this By-Law, including an individual elected as Chair of the Board, shall serve on the Board for the remainder of the unexpired term of the previous Director whose position is being filled and, in the case of an elected Director, shall be deemed to have served a full two (2) year term for the purposes of By-Law 30.3
+- 35.1 Where a vacancy occurs on the Board, the following procedure shall apply: - a) if the vacant position was previously filled by an appointed Director, the remaining Directors may, by Special Resolution, fill the vacancy with an individual identified by the Nominating Committee, if the Board sees fit to do so.

+- b) if the vacant position was previously filled by an elected Director, the Board shall notify the Chair of the Nominating Committee, who shall then solicit nominations from the Members for candidates to fill the vacancy.
+The Members shall fill the vacancy at the next Members' Meeting occurring no less than ninety (90) days after the date the position became vacant, using the election procedure generally described in By-Law 28. - 35.2 A vacancy in the Chair of the Board position shall be filled using the procedure generally described in By-Laws 31 and 35.1(b). - 35.3 Any individual elected or appointed as a Director under this By-Law, including an individual elected as Chair of the Board, shall serve on the Board for the remainder of the unexpired term of the previous Director whose position is being filled and, in the case of an elected Director, shall be deemed to have served a full two (2) year term for the purposes of By-Law 30.3